danascheider/oauth-2-rails-react/ch-4-ex-1/README.md

 ### Users

 In the book's examples, the authorization server has a concept of users that doesn't exist in the other components (client or protected resource).
 It seems the authors implemented this feature only partially.
 Since I'm not sure what the endgame was in including users, I also have only implemented it partially.
-Users exist for the authorization server and may be selected using radio buttons on the authorization server's approval page, however, the client and protected resource don't actually do anything with this information.
+However, because the authorization server requires user to be specified in certain parameters, I've made the client backend also aware of the user `sub` value so that it can request tokens for that user.

+In particular, I've modified the query string sent to the client's callback URI to include the user's `sub` value.
+When the authorization code is exchanged for a token, the client then includes a `user` param with this value that the auth server can use to identify the resource owner.

 ### Nonce